 All this beauty and true companionship, so perfectly planned by God, still depends on the free will that God has also given to His creatures.
 In the very next day's reading, Adam and Eve will, as we know, undo all the good things God planned for them.
 How we wish they could have heeded those words from Proverbs: "Do not rely on your own insight; be not wise in your own eyes," and "Trust in the Lord with all your heart."

-In the Greek Orthodox Church's calendar on this day, another woman who needed to trust the Lord is commemorated.
-She is Photini, the Samaritan Woman who meets Christ at Jacob's Well.
+Another person who needed to trust the Lord is Photini, the Samaritan Woman who meets Christ at Jacob's Well.
 She has many questions, but she also has patience and she doesn't rush ahead to act on her "own insight."
 Once she understands that Christ is the promised Messiah, she humbly becomes one of His servants as an evangelist, and does great work in spreading the Gospel.

 What about Adam and Eve?
 We know that the icon of the Resurrection will greet us at the Lenten journey's end.
 There on the icon they will be, the first two people, no longer outcasts from Paradise.
 Christ is stretching out His hand to take them to the Kingdom.